When did we allow ourselves to be convinced that we should pay for a click? After all, what is it that makes a click valuable?

 If this really was true and you could show your advertisement only to people who wanted what you were selling and then, only pay if they decided to click on your advertisement, surely this was revolutionary?

-This, in hindsight, was the start of the revolution which saw the rise of digital media and the laying to waste of the traditional print media, As I type this in 2018, the very last Yellow Pages are running off the press; thinner than my local newspaper, itself a victim of digital displacement, and destined to be consigned to the recycling bin in many households.
+This, in hindsight, was the start of the revolution which saw the rise of digital media and the laying to waste of the traditional print media, The very last Yellow Pages ran off the press back in January 2019, itself a victim of digital displacement.

 Today, we truly are digital

 But is it any better?
 Do we really know that the money we spend on advertising is money well spent?

 Actually, no. And as one who now makes a living in Digital Advertising this is not an easy admission.